cvxgrp/qcml/README.md

     f = p.solver
     f({'A': A, 'lambda':0.01})

-Note that this is not possible with one of the Matlab code generators.
+Note that this is not possible with the code generators for other, external languages.

 <!-- Parameter dimensions and sparsity patterns are assumed to be unknown *until* the generated function is run.
 That is, after the code has been parsed and a function generated, the user will not be able to know that parameters have the wrong dimensions or storage format until attempting to run the function.
 This is by design.